SmokinCaterpillar/pypet/doc/source/tutorial.rst

 Moreover, *pypet* has an :class:`~pypet.environment.Environment` that allows easy parallel exploration of the parameter space.

-We will see how we can use both in our numerical experiment and the different stages.
+We will see how we can use both in our numerical experiment at the different stages.
-In this tutorial we will simulate a simple neuron model.
+In this tutorial we will simulate a simple neuron model, called `leaky integrate-and-fire model`_.
 Our neuron model is given by a dynamical variable :math:`V` that describes the development of the so called *membrane potential* over time.
 Every time this potential crosses a particular threshold our neuron is *activated* and emits an electrical pulse.
-These pules called action potentials are the sources of information transmission in the brain.
+These pules, called action potentials or spikes, are the sources of information transmission in the brain.
-We will stimulate our neuron with an experimental current :math:`I` and see how this current affects the emission of action potentials.
-For simplicity we assume a dimensionless system without any units except for time in milliseconds.
+We will stimulate our neuron with an experimental current :math:`I` and see how this current affects the emission of spikes.
+For simplicity we assume a system without any physical units except for time in milliseconds.

 We will numerically integrate the linear differential
 equation: